afrasilv/GograBot/README.md

 We need to change the token value in config.ini file: token=<token_id value> with a token given by botFather (ask for more info ;) ;) )

-After that, we need to change the groupid value in config.ini too because MiguelitoBot is filtered for just one group (for private use :) )
+After that, we need to change the groupid value in config.ini too because GograBot is filtered for just one group (for private use :) )

 ### How to get the groupId
 ```